loganetherton/logan-ceros-ski/README.md

 5. Removed numerous jQuery functions in favor of ES
 6. Decreased reliance on lodash
 7. Add favicon to stop browser complaints
+8. Add in score and high score.
+Display in screen during game
+9. Persist all time high score to localStorage